Women rally in support of Elizabeth Warren by sharing their own pregnancy discrimination stories

 The Washington Free Beacon, a conservative news outlet, on Monday published minutes from an April 1971 board of education meeting documenting a unanimous vote to extend Warren’s teaching job for the following school year.
 Warren, who would have been around 4 months pregnant at the time of the meeting, says her colleagues did not know then that she was pregnant.

-"I was pregnant, but nobody knew it," Warren told CBS News in an interview later on Monday.
-"And then a couple of months later when I was six months pregnant and it was pretty obvious, the principal called me in, wished me luck, and said he was going to hire someone else for the job."
+"I was pregnant but nobody knew it," Warren told CBS News in an interview later Monday.
+"And then a couple of months later, when I was six months pregnant and it was pretty obvious, the principal called me in, wished me luck, and said he was going to hire someone else for the job."

 Sen. Warren's account of pregnancy discrimination sparks debateOct.
 9, 201903:36